dapp-mans-switch/dapp-mans-switch/README.md

 Atleast 51% of key-share holders have to conspire to circumvent the system, and to be able to decrypt a secret.
 This makes our system *proof of stake*.

+The Internet Computer makes it possible that the above process is run in a completely decentralised and tamper proof manner.

 ## Methods